alvar0torres/Car-Auctions/README.md

 It will install all the dependencies needed for this project.

 ### `npm run dev`
-It will launch the Next.js development server and the application will start running locally in the browser, normally on http://localhost:3000/
+It will launch the Next.js development server and the application will start running locally in the browser at http://localhost:3000/